Reyes2777/100-days-of-code/log.md

 **Today's Progress**: I refactor model User for use with library mongoengine

 **Thoughts** Investigated about ORM use MongoDB with python, and I choose Mongoengine for use in this project for the   queryset like to Django

+### Day 6: November 120, 2019(Controller USer)

+**Today's Progress**: I create controller for user and function for create users, validate email and in the field mongo create a unique field email

+**Thoughts** I need implement flask or Sanic, for the run application and do test